 - Influence: the game has exerted significant influence on the design and development of other games, on other forms of entertainment, or on popular culture and society in general.
 A game may be inducted on the basis of this criterion without necessarily having met all of the first three.

 World Video Game Hall of Fame Selection Process

 Anyone can nominate a game to the World Video Game Hall of Fame.
-Final selections will be made on the advice of journalists, scholars, and other individuals familiar with the history of video games and their role in society.
-Nominations are now being accepted for the 2017 induction.
+Final selections will be made on the advice of an International Selection Committee composed of journalists, scholars, and other individuals familiar with the history of video games and their role in society.
+Nominations are now being accepted for the 2019 induction.